 FREE Rhyming Bingo game.
 Make learning fun with this hands on rhyming activity for kindergarten!
 Use as literacy centers, morning work or guided reading games.
 Easy to prepare and ready to go in a flash.
 Click through to grab your free printable.

-You know how much we love Rhyming at Simply Kinder?
-Rhymes and rhyming have been part of language for thousands of years.
-As you know rhyming is the repetition of similar (or identical) sound at the end of two different words.
+Do you know how much we love Rhyming at Simply Kinder?
+Rhymes and rhyming have been part of the language for thousands of years.
+As you know rhyming is the repetition of a similar (or identical) sound at the end of two different words.

 Why is rhyming important in learning to read?

-Rhyming helps our students practise LISTENING for the SOUNDS in the words.
+Rhyming helps our students practice LISTENING for the SOUNDS in the words.
 They start to recognize that hug, bug, rug, and mug all end with the UG sound.
-Of course, this all part and parcel of phonemic awareness.
+Of course, this is all part and parcel of phonemic awareness.

 To learn more about phonemic awareness and why it is so important click here.